2020 Mississippi flag referendum: Selection of finalists

 The final two flags were the "Great River Flag" designed by Micah Whitson and "The New Magnolia" designed by Rocky Vaughan, Sue Anna Joe, Kara Giles and Dominique Pugh.

 On September 2, the commission voted 8–1 to put the New Magnolia flag on the November ballot.
 Slight modifications were made to the original design, including making the text bolder and the red and gold bars thicker.
 The flag is officially referred to as the "In God We Trust Flag".
 Rocky Vaughan is credited with designing the flag's overall layout, with design support provided by Sue Anna Joe, Kara Giles and Dominique Pugh (who created the magnolia illustration featured in the center).
 Micah Whitson was also given credit for the appearance of the Native American star.

 The referendum passed by a 73% to 27% margin on November 3, 2020.
-It was then approved by the Mississippi State House of Representatives on January 5, 2021 and passed by the State Senate on January 6, 2021.
+It was then approved by the Mississippi State House of Representatives on January 5, 2021, and passed by the State Senate on January 6, 2021.
 It was then signed into law by Governor Reeves on January 11, 2021, making the "In God We Trust Flag" the official state flag.

 Controversy

-The Satanic Temple has threatened to sue the State of Mississippi if the controversial phrase "In God We Trust" is included on the flag.
+The Satanic Temple has threatened to sue the State of Mississippi if the phrase "In God We Trust" is included on the flag.
 Americans United for Separation of Church and State declared the state's actions as trading "a white nationalist symbol for a Christian nationalist one".
 Both the American Humanist Association and Americans United for Separation of Church and State have published their own editorials in disagreement with the use of the phrase on a new flag.

 "Let Mississippi Vote" is a group that is campaigning for another referendum on a choice of four flag designs including the Magnolia flag that was adopted in the November 2020 referendum and the version that it replaced.
 Their aim is to give Mississippians a choice instead of voting on only one flag.
 The group reached their goal of 5000 volunteers and have sent wording for their referendum to the Mississippi Attorney General's Office for approval.
-They would need the valid signatures of 106,190 Mississippi residents for the initiative to be placed on a ballot as early as 2021.
+They would have needed the valid signatures of 106,190 Mississippi residents for the initiative to be placed on a ballot as early as 2021.